17 Best travel gifts: A unique gift guide for travelers

 Power banks come in different sizes indicated by mAh or milliampere hours.
 The number – usually between 3,000 and 20,000 – indicates the capacity of the power bank.
 My 20,000 mAh power bank can charge my phone fully twice, which is useful if you end up in a place with on-again off-again electricity.
 Some power banks can charge more than one device at once.

 The problem is that the more capacity the power bank has, the heavier it tends to be.
 It’ll also be more expensive.
-Take a look at the range of excellent power banks at Statik and take your pick.
 Any travel enthusiast can use one of these!

 6. Priority Pass

-Priority Pass would be an ideal gift for anyone who is a frequent flyer.
+A Priority Pass would be an ideal gift for anyone who is a frequent flyer.
 You know those airport lounges that cost an arm and a leg to get into or that are reserved for business or first-class passengers?
 Well, Priority Pass allows admission to lounges around the world.
-I have a Priority Pass – it was what I asked my husband for on my last birthday.
+I loved having a Priority Pass when I was flying a lot.
+I’ve given it up now because I’m only flying once or twice a year, but I miss it when I have long waits in the airport!

-Using the “standard plus” membership plan, which includes 10 free visits, I often plan my travel so that I can eat a meal in the lounge.
-That way I avoid paying airport prices for food or relying on the questionable food on the flight.
-If you count the free meals and the tea and sodas I drink in lounges around the world, my Priority Pass probably pays for itself.
+Using the “standard plus” membership plan, which includes 10 free visits, I often planned my travel so that I could eat a meal in the lounge.
+That way I avoided paying airport prices for food or relying on the questionable food on the flight.
+If you count the free meals and the tea and sodas I drank in lounges around the world, my Priority Pass probably paid for itself.
 Click on the banner below to get a discount!

 7. SCOTTeVEST